b0wter/CouchDb/README.md

 open b0wter.CouchDb.Lib
 ```

-There is a submodule for _database_ and _server_ endpoints.
-A _documents_ endoint will follow soon.
+There is a submodule for the _database_, _server_ and _documents_ endpoints.
 Each type of query has its own submodule containing:

 	* a `query` method (sometimes there are multiple methods)
 	* a `Response` that contains the results of a successful response from the CouchDb Server